SundayLogic/olimpia-saas/README.md

 "use client"

-import * as React from "react" import { Check, ChevronsUpDown } from "lucide-react" import { Badge } from "@/components/ui/badge"
+import * as React from "react" import { ChevronsUpDown } from "lucide-react" import { Badge } from "@/components/ui/badge"
 import { Button } from "@/components/ui/button"
-import {
-  Command,
-  CommandEmpty,
-  CommandGroup,
-  CommandInput,
-  CommandItem,
-} from "@/components/ui/command"
+import { Input } from "@/components/ui/input"
 import {
   Popover,
   PopoverContent,